timo-de-winter/laravel-docker/README.md

 # After starting your containers, complete Laravel Boost setup
 ./your-project-name artisan boost:install

-# Start Claude Code session in container
+# Start Claude Code session in container (if installation succeeded)
 ./your-project-name claude

-# This runs Claude Code with access to your Laravel project files
-# and all installed dependencies within the container environment
+# Note: Claude Code installation may fail during Docker build.
+# If so, you can install it manually in the container:
+./your-project-name shell
+npm install -g @anthropic-ai/claude-code

 # Laravel Boost MCP server runs automatically in the background
 # providing AI agents with Laravel-specific tools and documentation